Hemlock Woolly Adelgid (HWA)

 Multiple treatment options exist for infested hemlocks, but without treatment hemlocks with HWA are certain to die.

 In residential settings, horticultural oils, insecticidal soaps and root-drench insecticides, as well as HWA predator insects are all viable DIY options for property owners.
 Two commercially available insects are S. tsugae and L. nigrinus, small beetles which specialize on adelgids and can create self-sustaining populations in the environment they're released in.
-If opting for a professional service, certified pesticide applicators can treat larger numbers of trees at a lower cost, such as trunk injections and basal bark sprays.

 Oriental Bittersweet is an invasive vine introduced to the US from East Asia.
 This woody vine is extremely aggressive, choking out entire ecosystems, replacing forests, dunes and prairies with a dense blanket of vines.
+In fully infested areas, Oriental Bittersweet makes habitats unlivable for nearly wildlife species, especially large mammals, eliminating food resources and habitat.

 Oriental bittersweet is easily identified by its woody stem which winds in a spiral around trees, fences and light poles.